Navratri 2025 festival with rituals and traditions

 A: Each of the nine days is for one form of Goddess Durga, teaching us strength, courage, and wisdom.

-A: Each color stands for a quality of the Goddess, like power, peace, or devotion, and wearing them honours her.
+A: Each colour shows a special quality of the Goddess, like strength, peace, or devotion.
+Wearing them is a way to respect her.

-A: Navratri means “nine nights,” and each night is dedicated to a different form of Goddess Durga.
+A: Navratri means “nine nights.”
+Each night we pray to a different form of Maa Durga.

 Q: Are Durga and Parvati the same?

-A: Yes, both are forms of Goddess Shakti.
-Parvati is gentle and caring, while Durga is fierce and protective.
+A: Yes.
+Both are forms of Goddess Shakti.
+Parvati is loving and caring, while Durga is strong and protective.

 ABOUT US